mediachain/oldchain-client/README.md

 TODO

 ### Writing
+A "black box" translator for the Getty Images dataset is currently supported.

 This client walks a directory containing JSON metadata obtained from the Getty images API.
 It connects via [gRPC][grpc] to a mediachain service, which in turn communicates with a mediachain transactor cluster.
 This